 No one likes looking through a scratched-up lens.
 When glasses get scratched, it affects both their appearance and their functionality—you’ll want to find a fix ASAP.

-But removing scratches from prescription glasses can be risky business, especially if you’re trying to do it yourself.
-Before you strip your lenses of their coatings or take a sand blaster to your frames, let us walk you through various myths and proven methods for treating scratched glasses.
+But removing scratches from prescription glasses is risky business, especially if you’re trying to do it yourself.
+Before you strip your lenses of their coatings or take a sand blaster to your frames, let us walk you through various myths about treating scratched glasses.
 (Spoiler: The only way to really remove scratches from a glasses lens is to replace the lens entirely.)
 Plus, we’ll cover how to prevent scratches from happening in the first place.

 Can Scratches Be Removed from Prescription Glasses at Home?

-It’s possible, but you’re always taking a chance.
-DIY solutions often aren’t as effective as advertised, and you could even make the scratches worse or damage your glasses in some other way.
+It’s possible, but we never recommend it.
+DIY solutions often aren’t as effective as advertised, and you are likely to make the scratches worse or damage your glasses in some other way.
 Always do your research before attempting to use any product on your glasses or lenses.

-The most popular and least harmful home remedy for scratched glasses is applying a paste made from baking soda and water.
+The most popular “home remedy” for scratched glasses is applying a paste made from baking soda and water.
 But, like any at-home hack for removing scratches from glasses, it’s meant to wear away at the coating on your lenses until the scratches aren’t as visible.
 Not ideal!
 We’ll tell you how it’s supposed to work, but we definitely don’t endorse it.